stadium-software/conditional-datagrid-styling/README.md

 # Conditional Datagrid Styling
 A sample that allows for styling datagrid rows or cells by cell content

 https://github.com/stadium-software/conditional-datagrid-styling/assets/2085324/dcb891a6-60c9-4837-913b-ccc384dde8ef

 <hr>

-## Version
+## Current Version
-1.1
+1.2

+## Change Log
-Added a section on how to disable a link using this module
+1.1 Added a section on how to disable a link using this module 1.2 Enhanced script to include style attributes of attached classes in tr or tr tags directly

 <hr>